Advanced Words Needed for TOEFL - Architecture

 to strengthen a substance or structure, particularly by adding extra material to it

-to make a building or a piece of furniture look good again by repairing or painting it
+to make a building or a place look good again by repairing or painting it

 a hard layer of cement, stone, etc. that serves as the underground support of a building